-ID that you can remember easily.

-The LTI ID can contain uppercase and lowercase alphanumeric characters, as well as underscore characters (\).
+- The LTI ID is a value that you create to refer to the remote LTI tool provider.
+You should create an LTI ID that you can remember easily. - The LTI ID can contain uppercase and lowercase alphanumeric characters, as well as underscore characters ().
 It can be any length.
-For example, you can create an LTI ID that is as simple as test\lti\id, or your LTI ID can be a string of numbers and letters such as id\21441 or book\lti\provider\from\new\york.

-- The client key.
-This value is a sequence of characters that you obtain from the LTI provider.
+For example, you can create an LTI ID that is as simple as test_lti_id, or your LTI ID can be a string of numbers and letters such as id_21441 or book_lti_provider_from_new_york. - The client key is a sequence of characters that you obtain from the LTI tool provider.
 The client key is used for authentication and can contain any number of characters.
-For example, your client key may be b289378-f88d-2929-ctools.school.edu. - The client secret.
-This value is a sequence of characters that you obtain from the LTI provider.
+For example, your client key might be b289378-f88d-2929-ctools.school.edu. - The client secret is a sequence of characters that you obtain from the LTI tool provider.
 The client secret is used for authentication and can contain any number of characters.
-For example, your client secret can be something as simple as secret, or it may be a string of numbers and letters such as 23746387264 or yt4984yr8.
+For example, your client secret can be something as simple as secret, or it might be a string of numbers and letters such as 23746387264 or yt4984yr8.

-To create the LTI Passports policy key, combine the LTI ID, client key, and client secret in the following format (make sure to include the colons).
+To create an LTI passport, combine the LTI ID, client key, and client secret in the following format (be sure to include the colons).

 '''

-lti_id:client_key:client_secret
+{your_lti_id}:{client_key}:{client_secret}

 '''